Joel Selwood: Personal life

 Selwood is married to Brit Davis, a model and special education teacher.
-They became a couple in 2015, were engaged in 2018, and married in 2020.
-Selwood is the third of four children born to Bryce and Maree Selwood.
-He has three brothers, all having been listed with AFL clubs; two older brothers, twins Adam (187 games for West Coast) and Troy (75 games for the Brisbane Lions and a previous Geelong VFL captain) and a younger brother, Scott (who played 135 games for West Coast, and 34 games for Geelong with Joel).
-Maree was awarded the 2005 AFL Players Association Mother of the Year Award for her contribution to football through each of her sons.
-Selwood is also a descendant of the brothers Frank, Fred, and Harry Crapper, granduncles to Maree, each of whom played VFL football in the 1930s.
+They have two sons.
+Selwood had three brothers, all having been listed with AFL clubs: two older brothers, twins Adam (1984–2025) and Troy (1984–2025), and a younger brother, Scott.

-Since winning the AFL Rising Star Award sponsored by the National Australia Bank (NAB), Selwood has been involved in several promotions for the bank, in an ambassadorial role and in several television advertisement appearances.
+Since winning the AFL Rising Star Award sponsored by the National Australia Bank (NAB), Selwood has been involved in several promotions for the bank, including in an ambassadorial role and in several television advertisement appearances.
 He is also an ambassador for Auskick, the AFL's junior development program that is sponsored by NAB, annually acting as a mentor for the junior player deemed 'Auskicker of the Year'.
 Along with his parents and brothers, Selwood works on behalf of the Seeing Eye Dogs Association (SEDA) organisation.
-Selwood and his family sponsor pups who are being trained as a seeing eye dogs—one named "Selwood" in his family's honour.
-SEDA has said that the family's widespread dispersal around Australia, with Adam and Scott in Western Australia, Joel and Troy remaining in Victoria, has helped to publicise the organisation's nationwide activity.
+Selwood and his family sponsor pups who are being trained as a guide dogs, including one named "Selwood" in his family's honour.
+SEDA has said that the family's widespread dispersal around Australia, with Adam and Scott in Western Australia while Joel and Troy remain in Victoria, has helped to publicise the organisation's nationwide activity.
 During the 2010 season, Selwood was officially appointed as the club's community ambassador for various charitable community activities.
-Selwood subsequently became the public face of both the Cotton on Foundation and its sponsorship for the rebuilding of the children's ward at Geelong Hospital.
+Selwood subsequently became the public face of both the Cotton On Foundation and its sponsorship for the rebuilding of the children's ward at Geelong Hospital.

-A lifelong supporter of the Geelong Football Club, Selwood cites the club's own Hall of Fame member Gary Ablett as a childhood idol, along with Sydney players Paul Kelly and Brett Kirk.
-Prior to the 2009 AFL premiership season, Selwood was elected to the AFL Players Association committee as the Geelong alternate delegate representative.
-He has had several endorsement and promotional deals with companies including Asics and Smith's.
-Selwood also features in a special edition Monopoly AFL premiership gameboard, occupying Bow Street.
+A lifelong supporter of the Geelong Football Club, Selwood cites the club's own Hall of Fame member Gary Ablett Sr as a childhood idol, along with Sydney players Paul Kelly and Brett Kirk.
+Prior to the 2009 AFL season, Selwood was elected to the AFL Players Association committee as the Geelong alternate delegate representative.
+He has had several endorsement and promotional deals with various companies, including Asics and Smith's.
+Selwood also features in a special-edition Monopoly AFL Premiership game board, occupying Bow Street.

 Post-playing career

 Following his retirement from AFL in 2022, Selwood took up a leadership coaching position with the Melbourne Storm.

+In 2023, Selwood joined Talking Footy Finals with Network Seven to discuss the first week of finals.

+At the end of 2023, Selwood was announced as the namesake for Kardinia Park’s new grandstand.
+Selwood was also appointed to the AFL’s football operations department for 2024.